practicalli/clojure/thinking-functionally/lazy-evaluation.md

-# Lazyness in number calculation - Ratio type
+# Laziness in number calculation - Ratio type

 Dividing an integer value by another results in a Ratio type if the result would otherwise result in a decimal number.
 Clojure only partially evaluates this expression.